-While the Approval Odds in the example are “Very Good,” other possibilities you might see include “Excellent,” “Good,” “Fair” and “Poor.”
+While the Approval Odds in the example are “outstanding,” other possibilities you might see include “excellent,” very good,” “good,” “fair” and “poor.”
 But what, exactly, do they mean?

 Approval Odds serve as guidelines regarding the likelihood you’ll be approved for a specific credit card.
 Everyone’s credit situation is different, so your odds might be different from those of other Credit Karma members.

-Scroll over the Approval Odds tab, and you’ll see a pop-up message that explains how Credit Karma determines your unique Approval Odds:
+Click on the Approval Odds info button, and you’ll see a pop-up message that explains how Credit Karma determines your unique Approval Odds.

-“Credit Karma looks at how your credit profile compares to other Credit Karma members who were approved for this product, or whether you meet certain criteria determined by the lender.
-Of course, there’s no such thing as a sure thing, but knowing whether your Approval Odds are Excellent, Very Good, Good, Fair or Poor may help you narrow down your choices.
+“Credit Karma determines Approval Odds by comparing your credit profile to other Credit Karma members who were approved for this product, or whether you meet certain criteria determined by the lender.
+Of course, there’s no such thing as a sure thing, but knowing your Approval Odds may help you narrow down your choices.
 For example, you may not be approved because you don’t meet the lender’s “ability to pay standard” after they verify your income and employment; or, you already have the maximum number of accounts with that specific lender.”